imagekitio/docs-keep-a-changelog/features/single-sign-on/sso-okta-setup.md

 1. Copy and paste the entire contents of the file into the Metadata XML input box.
 1. Click on the 'Save' button.

 Your users should now be able to use Okta SSO to log into ImageKit.
-You can verify this by clicking the 'Test' button on the 'Single sign-on' set up screen on Okta.

 ### First-time login